Hidden mechanical fixing using undercut screws on the reverse side of the piece

 Product data sheets

-If you would like to receive a free sample or customised advice, please fill in the form.
+If you would like to receive a free sample or tailored advice, please fill in the form.